Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in eight of their past 10 games and have won four of those contests.
+- The Rangers have played as the favorite in nine of their past 10 games and won four of those contests.

 - The Rangers and their opponents have combined to hit the over three times in their last 10 games with a total.